450+ Products Compared

 Material thickness and durability.
 Heavier grinders need thicker material that won’t wear through in weeks.
 We evaluated material density, BPA-free certification, and whether each guard is designed for nightly vs. occasional use.

 Comfort and bulk.
-The best guard is one you actually wear.
-Thicker guards are more protective but harder to sleep in; slim guards are easier to tolerate but wear down faster.
-We noted each guard’s profile and which sleeping styles it suits best.
+The right guard is one you actually wear.
+Thicker guards may be more protective but harder to sleep in; slim guards are easier to tolerate but may wear down faster.
+We noted each guard’s profile and which sleeping styles it suits.

 Ease of cleaning.
 Guards accumulate bacteria and require daily cleaning.
 We considered how easily each design can be cleaned and whether a storage case is included.